 Once you input transactions, you can clear them by clicking into the account the transactions came out of.
 This interface will also let you see your balance, adjusted balance, and uncleared transactions.
 You can reconcile your accounts from this interface, as well.

-Like I said, one of the interesting things CountAbout offers is widgets.
+As I said, one of the interesting things CountAbout offers is widgets.
 These let you add some graphical or text-based elements to your interface.
-But instead of guessing at what you care about, they let you completely customize the interface to reflect what’s most important to you.
+But instead of guessing what you care about, they let you completely customize the interface to reflect what’s most important to you.

 So you can, for instance, put a chart of your account balance on your Transactions page.
 This will give you a historical representation of your account’s balance.
 If you sync your transactions, the balance will be up to date with what your bank account shows.